 VR security challenges

 - Reliance.
-Since the owner of a metaverse product or platform owns this, all the product's/platform's users are completely reliant on the metaverse owner.
-For instance, early adopter enterprises that chose to use Second Life had to rely on that platform completely for security, identity protection, privacy and even financial transactions.
+The lack of standards and shared services in the fledging metaverse means that users of a product or platform are reliant on the owner of the platform for the safety of the experience.
+For instance, early adopter enterprises that chose to use Second Life -- one of the earliest metaverse platforms -- had to rely on that platform completely for security, identity protection, privacy and even financial transactions.

 - Responsibility.
 The property a user buys or rents in a VR environment creates many security and privacy challenges that need resolution.
 Who is allowed into or blocked from the property?
 Does the property owner have the right to decide who can and cannot enter?
 What happens inside these properties?
 Could financial or illegal transactions occur inside?

 - Authentication.
-Knowing an entity is who they say they are is challenging.
-How do you prove the person you are engaging with is who they claim to be?
+Knowing entities are who they say they are is challenging.
+How do you prove the people you are engaging with are who they claim to be?
 Take telemedicine, for example.
-How does a patient know the person they interact with is a medical professional?
-How can a property owner qualify the credentials of a doctor before allowing them to practice?
+How do patients know the person they interact with is a medical professional?
+How can a property owner qualify the credentials of doctors before allowing them to practice?

 - Accountability.
 If fraud, harassment or other forms of abuse occur, is the owner of the VR environment accountable?